-- 11. Applicants must not be older than 19 years of age on entry to the College.
-This is in order to maintain the sixth form ethos of the College. - 12.
+- 8. Applicants must not be older than 19 years of age on entry to the College.
+This is in order to maintain the sixth form ethos of the College. - 9.
 To be enrolled on Level 3 programmes, applicants must meet the following entry criteria: - a) Learners with at least six GCSEs at Grade C or above will study 3 AS Level courses.
 Students with a mixture of As and Bs at GCSE will be considered for studying 4 AS Level courses.
-Individual Level 3 courses have their own entry criteria; the individual course criteria are published on the College website. - b) Learners with the equivalent of 5 GCSE passes in vocational Level 2 courses can study Level 3 vocational courses only. - 13.
+Individual Level 3 courses have their own entry criteria; the individual course criteria are published on the College website.

+- b) Learners with the equivalent of 5 GCSE passes in vocational Level 2 courses can study Level 3 vocational courses only. - 10.
 To be enrolled on a Level 2 course, applicants will meet the following entry criteria: - a) Learners aged sixteen at the start of the academic year, with a GCSE grade profile of 4 GCSE at grade D or above will study a Level 2 vocational course with the option to re-sit Maths or English at GCSE if needed.
 Students who have less than 4 grade Ds at GCSE may be offered a Level 1 pathway. - b) Learners will not generally be considered for admission to a second year of study at Level 2 in the College unless there are extenuating circumstances for the learner, which meant they were unable to progress to Level 3 within the College.
-This is that learners aged seventeen or over at the beginning of the academic year will not be offered an opportunity for study at Level 2. - 14.
+This is that learners aged seventeen or over at the beginning of the academic year will not be offered an opportunity for study at Level 2. - 11.
 Applicants in interview must demonstrate an aptitude to work hard and show they would benefit from the College's Catholic mission.
-An applicant's attitude and behaviour (both during the interview and in general) will also be considered.